RSiderits/Tumor-Digital-BioDynamics/README.md

 PreDoc is the installaiton and basic instructions for use.

-TCC.EXE is the distribution installer.
+TCC.exe is the distribution installer.

+TCC

 Zip file is the executable file and an image.